 Mythaxis is currently CLOSED to submissions.

-As of 2021, Mythaxis will be published four times a year, and is periodically open to submissions within the following schedule:
+Mythaxis is published four times a year, and is open to submissions within the following periods:

 - January 23rd-30th